 You can also disable WooCommerce scripts, which includes a lot of jQuery elements, by using this script:

-This is widely known to every website manager who has runs an online store.
-You can’t just upload photos straight off your phone or dSLR camera.
+This is widely known to every website manager who runs an online store.
+You can’t just upload photos straight off your phone or DSLR camera.
 The images are too big.
-For a WooCommerce store images will always be among the most bandwidth-gobbling parts of the page.
+For a WooCommerce store, images will always be among the most bandwidth-gobbling parts of the page.

 WooCommerce preview images are almost always square.
 1200x1200px is perfectly adequate for most stores.
 Taking an image straight off your phone is likely 3x larger than they need to be.
 This doesn’t improve anything for the customer.
 It just slows them down.
 And mobile users will eat through their data plans loading images that are 3-4MB when they could be under 1MB.
 That’s not just bad for customers, it’s also rude and costs you and customers money!